 - 12 credits of 200-level VISA studios with a cumulative average of at least 72% (only one of VISA 240 or 241 may count toward the VISA major)

-*VISA 101 is available only to students entering the BFA in visual art in year one.
-Students joining in year two or year three can take an alternative course, usually within the Department of Art History, Visual Art and Theory, in consultation with the undergraduate advisor, to meet this requirement.
+*Students joining the BFA Visual Art in year two or year three can take an alternative course, usually within the Department of Art History, Visual Art and Theory, in consultation with the undergraduate advisor, to meet this requirement; students admitted to year one of the BFA Visual Art in 2023W can take an alternative course, usually within the Department of Art History, Visual Art and Theory, in consultation with the undergraduate advisor, to meet this requirement.

 - VISA: 380 Studio Theory

 - 15 credits of 300-level VISA

 - 6 credits of 300- or 400-level ARTH